 1. Acceptable use policy

-Purpose | Defines the acceptable conditions for using an organization’s information |
+Purpose | Defines the acceptable conditions for use of an organization’s information |

-Applies to | All of the organization’s users accessing computing devices, data assets, and network resources |
+Applies to | All of the organization’s users who access computing devices, data assets, and network resources |

 2. Network security policy

-Purpose | Outlines principles, procedures, and guidelines to enforce, manage, monitor, and maintain data security on a corporate network |
+Purpose | Outlines principles, procedures, and guidelines to enforce, manage, monitor, and maintain data security across a corporate network |

 Applies to | All of the organization’s users and networks |

-A network security policy (NSP) establishes guidelines, rules, and measures for secure computer network access and protection against cyber attacks over the internet.
+A network security policy (NSP) establishes guidelines, rules, and measures for secure computer network access and protection against cyberattacks over the internet.

 With an NSP, you can also describe the architecture of your organization’s network security environment and its major hardware and software components.